-Like young children who need repetition and routines to learn, the elderly also need routines and repetition to keep them thinking better.
+Like young children who need repetition and routines to learn from, the elderly need routines and repetition to keep them thinking and feeling better about themselves.

 My dad has a stubborn routine where he insists on going to the cafeteria dinner at exactly the same time.
 He meets the same bunch of people to talk to, with some variety in who makes it, or if anyone goes earlier.
 He starts getting ready a half hour before so he will be presentable.
 When we visit with him and throw off the schedule, he gets all flustered, even when I send food with him that I made (and he says tastes even better than his cafeteria food).
 The routine is very important to him.
 The social contact, the staff, the food just prepared at the beginning of the shift – he’s become so dependent on this routine with his preferences.